SkyfallenHQ/SkyMakeDocker/README.md

 ### Known Bugs/Unstable Parts/Things that will be fixed in the future

 - SkyMake Web Updater is not very stable.
-- This is not an optimal size for the container.
 - Live Class Server will be added.
-- Package is not published to Docker Hub, it is composed manually.
-- src folder is not contained inside the image.
-(This is good for development purposes but makes it hard to move the container to another directory)

 ### How do I update?